rust-lang/rust-by-example/src/meta/doc.md

 }

 impl Person {
-    /// Returns a person with the name given them
+    /// Creates a person with the given name.
-    ///
-    /// # Arguments
-    ///
-    /// * `name` - A string slice that holds the name of the person
     ///
     /// # Examples
     ///